“If you want to conquer the anxiety of life, live in the moment, live in the breath.”

 Obviously, no one wants to get trapped in anxiety.
-So it may feel natural to judge ourselves for being “so stupid,” try to force the anxiety to go away, or try to rationalize with it.
+So it may feel natural to judge yourself for being “so stupid” to let the anxiety get the best of you, try to force the anxiety to go away, or try to rationalize with it.

 But if you’ve tried any of these things, you may have realized that not only do they not help, they often make the anxiety even worse.
 It’s as if anxiety has the superpower of turning your best attempts to defeat it into fuel to make itself stronger!

 If you’re suffering from these negative impacts of anxiety, please know that you’re not the only one.
 Anxiety happens to everyone on the planet, myself included!

 But it is possible to reduce and befriend it, so it’s not so painful for you.
 Today, you’re going to learn “the why,” “the what,” and “the how” or managing anxiety in a different way.
 You’ll also learn a simple 3-step formula for managing your anxiety in the moment, so you can with more peace and ease.

 “The Why:” Why It’s Helpful To View Anxiety Differently